mscook/SeqFindR/README.rst

 -----------------

 In some cases you may want to screen using PCR primers.
 Please use the --short option.
-Here we adjust BLASTn paramaters wordsize = 7 & Expect Value = 1000
+Here we adjust BLASTn parameters wordsize = 7 & Expect Value = 1000

 Tutorial
 --------

 **Note:** The version 0.2 API has changed.
-Please fimilarise yourself with the changes.
+Please familiarise yourself with the changes.
 We also now provide a `script`_ to run all the examples.
 **Note:** We have changed the color generation code.
-As a consequence the backgound colors will be different when running this yourself.
+As a consequence the background colors will be different when running this yourself.
 The results will not change.

 Navigate to the SeqFindR/example directory (from git clone).
 The following files should be present: